trillium-rs/trillium/docs/guide/handlers/static.md

 This composes with [`trillium-compression`](./compression.md), which passes through any response that already has `Content-Encoding` set — so an upstream `Compression` handler will leave the precompiled bytes untouched.

+#### Range requests

+Range support is on by default.
+Every response advertises `Accept-Ranges: bytes`.
+A single-range request like `Range: bytes=0-1023` slices the in-memory bytes and returns them with status `206 Partial Content` and a `Content-Range` header.
+Out-of-bounds ranges return `416 Requested Range Not Satisfiable`; multi-range requests fall through to a `200` full body.

+`If-Range` is honored with strong-comparison only per RFC 9110, against either the precomputed strong etag or the `Last-Modified` date.

+Ranged requests bypass `Accept-Encoding` negotiation — the range applies to the identity representation, never to a precompiled variant.